ugorji/binc/FAQ.md

 The following features were instrumental:

 - Symbols: We don't have to duplicate constant strings.
   Just encode once and refer by a 1 or 2-byte tag.
-- Pruning insignificant leading bytes from integers.
+- Pruning insignificant leading (sign-extension) bytes from integers.
 - Pruning insignificant trailing bytes from floats.
   For example, this allows us encode double-precision 17.0 using 2 bytes instead of 8.